czczup/InternVL-doc/docs/en/_build/html/_sources/internvl1.2/reproduce.md

 Inspired by LLaVA-NeXT, we adopted a data-efficient SFT strategy to train InternVL-Chat-V1-2, utilizing approximately 1.2M of visual instruction tuning samples in total, all of which are fully open-source.
 In a macro sense, we build upon [ShareGPT-4V](https://github.com/InternLM/InternLM-XComposer/blob/main/projects/ShareGPT4V/docs/Data.md#prepare-images) and additionally integrate [LLaVA-ZH](https://huggingface.co/datasets/openbmb/llava_zh), [DVQA](https://github.com/kushalkafle/DVQA_dataset), [ChartQA](https://github.com/vis-nlp/ChartQA), [AI2D](https://allenai.org/data/diagrams), [DocVQA](https://www.docvqa.org/datasets), [GeoQA+](https://github.com/SCNU203/GeoQA-Plus), and [SynthDoG-EN](https://huggingface.co/datasets/naver-clova-ix/synthdog-en).
 Most of the data remains consistent with LLaVA-NeXT.

+### Preferred Method: Download from HuggingFace

+To simplify the dataset preparation, we recommend downloading the complete dataset directly from HuggingFace.
+This method is straightforward and ensures you have all the necessary data in one place.

+- Download the entire dataset: [InternVL-Chat-V1-2-SFT-Data](https://huggingface.co/datasets/OpenGVLab/InternVL-Chat-V1-2-SFT-Data)

+### Alternative Method: Manual Download

+If you prefer, you can manually download the annotation files and images as detailed below.

 First, download the [annotation files](https://huggingface.co/OpenGVLab/InternVL/resolve/main/playground.zip) and place them in the `playground/opensource/` folder.

 Second, download all the images we used.